 Since its release, Blue Moon has been accepted to over 20 film festivals worldwide, often selected as the feature film.
 Highlights include Worldfest Houston (Best Low Budget Film), Toronto SmartPhone Film Festival, Kimolos International Film Festival, Portobello Film Festival (London), Huhtamo International Film Festival (Finland), Underground Cinema Festival (Dublin), Spirit of Independence Film Festival (United Kingdom), and SF3 SMartfone Flick Fest (Best Feature Film Award 2019).

-Blue Moon Cinematographer Ryan O'Rourke was featured in Australian Cinematographer Magazine in June 2019.
+And to top it all off, Blue Moon Cinematographer Ryan O'Rourke was featured in Australian Cinematographer Magazine in June 2019.

 ---- Blue Moon ----

 Director: Stefen Harris